Ashrockzzz2003/iitm-bs-xplore/ai/evaluations/README.md

 ## Hyperparameter tuning

 Use `ai/evaluations/hparam_tuning.py` to search chunking + retrieval settings, log trial scores, and write back the best config.
+By default it invokes live agents for every trial (falls back to recorded answers only if a live call fails).

 ### How it works
 - Sweeps chunk sizes, overlaps, top_k, and optional score thresholds (see search space in the script).